 Baidu, China sued in U.S. for Internet censorship

-NEW YORK (Reuters) - Eight New York residents sued Baidu Inc and the Chinese government on Wednesday, accusing China's biggest search engine of conspiring with its rulers to censor pro-democracy speech.
+NEW YORK (Reuters) - Eight New York residents sued Baidu Inc and the People's Republic of China on Wednesday, accusing China's biggest search engine of conspiring with the country's government to censor pro-democracy speech.

-The eight pro-democracy activists claim violations of the U.S. Constitution and, according to the plaintiffs' lawyer, the suit is the first of its type.
+The lawsuit claims violations of the U.S. Constitution, and according to the plaintiffs' lawyer, is the first of its type.
 In an unorthodox move it names not only a company but also the Chinese government as defendants.

 The lawsuit was filed more than a year after Google Inc declared it would no longer censor search results in China, and rerouted Internet users to its Hong Kong website.